nicholas-wilcox/sveltekit-server-hook-unit-tests/README.md

 # SvelteKit Server Hook Unit Test Demo

 This repository contains a demonstration of how you can write unit tests for [SvelteKit server hooks](https://svelte.dev/docs/kit/hooks#Server-hooks).
+It focuses on testing `Redirect` and `HttpError` objects thrown by SvelteKit's utility functions, which is also useful when unit testing server load functions.

 ## Motivation